Exotic Pet Wonderland

 Pet Opossum Care Guide

 First thing first, you need to figure out if keeping a pet opossum is legal in your state before you even consider bringing one into your life.
-Not every state allows pet opossums, and even if the state allows them, there may be restrictions within your city, county, or even your HOA if you have one where you live.
-PLEASE DO NOT TAKE WILD OPOSSUMS IN AND TRY TO MAKE THEM PETS.
+In most states, keeping an opossum as a pet is illegal.
+If you find having a pet opossum is legal where you live, there are likely restrictions from your city, county, or even your HOA.
+Do your research and find out what permits will be required should you get an opossum PLEASE DO NOT TAKE WILD OPOSSUMS IN AND TRY TO MAKE THEM PETS.
 If you find a wild opossum in need of assistance, please find a rehabber immediately.
 Rehabbers can be found by contacting your local wildlife department or by downloading ANIMAL HELP NOW.

 Enclosures for Pet Opossums